richgabrielli/100-days-of-code/log.md

 **Thoughts:**:
 * Continue model work.
 Completing Profile and start an Exercise model.
 May be an opportunity to create a base class (Exercise) and use inheritance for the subs (Swim, Bike Run)?

+### Day 6: December 10, 2017

+**Today's Progress**:
+* Focused on the M of MVC.
+Started to build / understand an Exercise Class for HealthKit.

+**Thoughts:**:
+* Pro: HealthKit has a tremendous amount of data capabilities and flexibility...Con: HealthKit has a tremendous amount of data capabilities and flexibility!